salt-bevy/training/lessons/dns_dhcp_pxe/pxe_boot.md

 #### Beginning PXE Boot

-Each ethernet device, when it is manufactured, is given a number, called a MAC address, which is theorecically unique.
-The MAC address is used for all communication over the local network -- the group of computers which can "hear" each other's packets.
+Each ethernet device, when it is manufactured, is given a number, called a MAC address, which is theoretically unique.
+The MAC address is used for all communication over the local network segment -- the group of computers which can "hear" each other's packets.
+A network segment will typically be computers which are connected to the same "side" of a router using wires, or the same wireless network SID name, or both.
 A MAC address is a 48 bit number.

 In order to talk to distant computers, an interface must also have an IP (Internet Protocol) address.